top of page

 Why Healing Can Feel Worse Before It Feels Better (Survival Mode & the Nervous System)

-If you’ve started therapy, journaling, EMDR, or other trauma or nervous system healing work and found yourself feeling more anxious, raw, or unsettled instead of better , you’re not imagining it.
+If you’ve started therapy, journaling, EMDR, or other trauma or nervous system healing work and found yourself feeling more anxious, raw, or unsettled instead of better, you’re not imagining it.
 This is one of the most confusing parts of healing: You’re finally doing the right things, and somehow everything feels harder.
 For many people, this leads to a quiet panic: Did I break something?
 Am I doing this wrong?
 Shouldn’t healing feel… better?
-What’s usually happening isn’t f
+What’s usually happening isn’t fa

 Rachel Hansen

-Understanding the Difference Between a Church and a Cult Through a Trauma-Informed Lens
+High-Control Religion vs. Cult: Understanding the Difference Through a Trauma-Informed Lens

 Rachel Hansen